100% Polyester - Polyester has the highest crease resistance, retains its shape, has

 PrintPro - Fleece fabric construction with a two-end yarn system that allows for an increase in the amount of stitches per square yard.

 PU construction - A synthetic split leather with a layer of polyurethane applied to the surface and then embossed.

 Quarter turned - An additional manufacturing process where the mill rotates 1/4 of a turn to put a crease on the side of the product rather then the front of the product.

-Quick dry - Quick Dry means that this product will restore its dryness rapidly.
+Quick dry - To restore the dryness rapidly.

 Raglan - A raglan sleeve is stitched under the arm and in two parallel lines leading from the armpit to the neck; it makes for ease of arm movement.